-ePBS moves that market into the protocol.
+ePBS moves the auction into the protocol.
 Builders register as staked entities on the beacon chain, in their own registry next to the validator set, and every bid they sign is backed by their on-chain balance.
 The beacon block stops carrying the execution payload entirely; instead it carries the winning builder’s signed bid, which commits to the exact block hash of a payload along with the bid value, gas limit, fee recipient, and blob commitments.
 The moment a proposer includes that bid, the value is deducted from the builder’s balance.
 Payment is unconditional, meaning the proposer gets paid even if the builder never reveals the payload, and that is precisely why nobody needs a relay to escrow trust anymore.

 The payload itself arrives later in the slot.
 After the beacon block has been attested, the builder publishes the full payload, and a Payload Timeliness Committee (PTC) of 512 validators attests to whether it showed up on time.
 Full execution validation moves off the attestation critical path entirely.
 Proposers who want nothing to do with the market can still build their own payload; self-building stays a first-class option in the protocol.